Support for displaced care workers in the South East

 Increased Demand for Support

-Temporary Processing Arrangements
+Current Processing Arrangements

-• Triage all applications received; and
+• Triage all applications received

-• Prioritise urgent cases where possible.
+• Prioritise urgent cases where possible

 Support available